Code-Institute-Submissions/usercentricfrontendproject/README.md

 ## Deployment ##
 The site was deployed as directed in the project guidelines.

+Testing was done after the project was deployed and an issue was found with the facebook link in the footer.
+The orignial link was to my personal page as we don't have a business page.
+This doesn't seem to work when I am not logged in, in the same browser so it was removed.

 ## Credits ###
 **Content and Media**
  The content and photos used on this site were obtained from my personal collection and are original works created by me.